ernestomr87/backend-challenges-to-do/challenges/beginner/service-time-zone.md

 ## Introduction

-The "Time Zone Service" challenge is designed to create a RESTful API that retrieves time zone information based on geographical data or location identifiers.
+The "Time Zone Service" challenge is designed to create a REST API that retrieves time zone information based on geographical data or location identifiers.

 ### Objectives